AyrA/ClipDataEx/README.md

 This is an id that is unique to every file but identical across file segments.
 This is used in the receiving end to associate segments with the correct file.

-**This field is mandatory in every 0x01 file segment message**
+**This field is mandatory in every 0x00 and 0x01 message**

 #### File Name

 This is the file name of the file.
 It should not contain path information.
 The name is to be encoded as UTF-8.

-**This field is mandatory in the first 0x01 segment and ignored in subsequent segments**
+**This field is mandatory in the first 0x00 segment and ignored in subsequent segments**

 #### File Size

 Size of the file in bytes.
 This is used by the recipient to detect when a file has been completely received.

-**This field is mandatory in the first 0x01 segment and ignored in subsequent segments**
+**This field is mandatory in the first 0x00 segment and ignored in subsequent segments**

 #### Sequence Number